CleasbyCode/jzp/README.md

 ***twexif*** is a simple command line tool that enables you to insert tiny files / metadata (up to 10KB)
 into your *JPG* image file which Twitter will preserve.

-For this program and to also maximise the amount of data you can insert,
+For this program, and to also maximise the amount of data you can insert,
 you need to compress your file(s) into a *ZIP* archive.

-*(If you want to embed more data into an image file for Twitter (up to 5MB) then please use [pdvzip](https://github.com/CleasbyCode/pdvzip)  (PNG only)).*
+*If you need to embed more data into an image file for Twitter (up to 5MB) then please try [pdvzip](https://github.com/CleasbyCode/pdvzip)  (PNG only).*
+*if you want to embed your AI image prompts into a JPG image file (tweetable & viewable as a basic web page), then please try [imgprmt]((https://github.com/CleasbyCode/imgprmt)*

 ***twexif*** works on Linux and Windows.